Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 Fuel must be taxed on a par with fuel for other types of transport.
 This will ensure fair competition between the different modes of transport.

-Creating a European train fund to ensure the possibility of the train becoming the first choice when traveling in Europe.
-The train fund will be tasked to ensure that all countries take responsibility and to ensure equal conditions for work on the development and operation of long distance trains.
+Creating a European rail funding scheme to ensure the possibility of the train becoming the first choice when traveling in Europe.
+The European-level train fund will be tasked to make sure that all countries take responsibility and to ensure equal conditions for work on the development and operation of long distance trains.

 Could you even imagine that you and your party will increase support for more climate-friendly modes of transportation?